 Why read manga in Japanese

 I read manga only in Japanese, because why not.
 It makes more titles readily available.
 I don't have to wait for localized version.
 If I have to read in foregin language, it's better to read in the original rather than in English.
 I think knowledge of Japanese language, culture and civilization allows to understand subtle meanings in content - consequently results in improved reading experience.
 Makes reader more aware that characters think and act in Japanese way.
 Also it fits more natural to overall design of manga written in classical style - reading from right to left vertically.
 Note that translations are lossy (missing meaning, translation errors, etc).

 Why watch anime in Japanese

-I watch anime only in Japanese dub, because very similar reasons as in case of manga.
-I started with English fan-subs and when I got better in Japanese (note: I am not learning Japanese from anime and manga.
-IMHO It is not a good idea.
-If you want to learn find a teacher or a school to teach you.) then I gradually switched to raws.
-Due to laziness and other factors I occasionaly go to subs.
+I watch anime only in Japanese dub, because of very similar reasons as in case of manga.
+I watch mostly subs, because it takes still quite a bit concentration and time to watch without subtitles.
+If I have time I'm trying to watch with subtitles off or if subtitles are not available.
 I always recommend to avoid dubbed anime at all cost.
 Not all non-Japanese dubs are bad some of them are quite good, but none can match original.